Alexandra Lúgaro: Discrimination lawsuit

 Lugaro told the plaintiff that if she proceeded with the lawsuit she would be fired and that she would not find another job because she was Dominican.

-These allegations have been proven to be false.
+Copyright infringement

+In August 2020 Lúgaro admitted that she copied without permission a political ad from Argentina.
+She had to remove the ad from social media after being accused by the creator of the original.

 Personal life

 In 2010, Lúgaro gave birth to her daughter Valentina through In vitro fertilisation with an anonymous donor.
 This came as a result of her being diagnosed with severe endometriosis.
 Lúgaro married Edwin Domínguez in June 2011.
 The ceremony was held in Thailand.
 On December 22, 2015, she announced her divorce.
 In 2016, during an interview, she confirmed she is an atheist.